 Kansas City is a beautiful city featuring more than 200 fountains, which gave the town the nickname The City of Fountains.
 Additionally, this unique town has more boulevards than Paris and more barbecue restaurants per capita than any other city in the United States.

-With so much beauty, history, and uniqueness, visiting Missouri offers a fulfilling vacation experience complete with critically acclaimed restaurants, high-end hotels, unique museums, and much more.
+With so much beauty, history, and uniqueness, visiting Missouri offers a fulfilling vacation experience with critically acclaimed restaurants, high-end hotels, unique museums, and more.
 Plus, many locations throughout the city have beautiful views of the Missouri River.

 Are you curious yet?
-Continue reading to learn more about visiting the area, including some of the more popular and less popular attractions.
+Continue reading to learn more about visiting the area, including some more popular and less popular attractions.
 Remember, no matter what you choose, there are many wonderful things to do in Kansas City, Missouri.

 - Things to Do in Kansas City, Missouri